Infuser

-A tea infuser is a device in which loose, dried tea leaves are placed for steeping or brewing, in a mug or a teapot full of hot water; it is often called a teaball or tea maker, and sometimes a tea egg.
+A tea infuser is a device in which loose, dried tea leaves are placed for steeping or brewing, in a mug or a teapot full of hot water.
+It is often called a teaball, tea maker or tea egg.
 The tea infuser gained popularity in the first half of the 19th century.
 Tea infusers enable one to easily steep tea from fannings and broken leaf teas.

 Use

 A tea infuser performs a similar function as a tea bag, a later American invention.
-The infuser is generally a small mesh or perforated metal container or covered spoon that holds tea leaves, in varying sizes to steep single or multiple servings at once.
-Common shapes for infusers include spherical, conical and cylindrical.
+The infuser is generally a small mesh, perforated metal container, or covered spoon that holds tea leaves, in varying sizes, to steep single or multiple servings at once.
+Common shapes of infusers include spherical, conical and cylindrical.
 One style of infuser is a split sphere with tong-like handles to open its mesh container.

 The infuser is placed in a cup or pot of hot or boiling water, allowing the tea to brew without loose tea leaves spilling into the pot or cup.
-A rod or chain is commonly attached to the container of the infuser to simplify retrieval from the pot or cup.
+A rod or chain is may be attached to the container of the infuser to simplify retrieval from the pot or cup.
 Infusers with large holes may not catch all the leaves, requiring the use of a tea strainer to remove the remaining pieces.

-An infuser that produces more gravity than the buoyancy of floating material it carries will sink.
-And pressure increases with depth as a result of the weight of the overlying fluid.
-Thus, the pressure at the bottom of a tall container of fluid is greater than at the top of the container.

 Alternative use

 Quick water imbibition

 Water imbibition takes half the time for material that floats with half its area above the water surface when they are submerged with an infuser.

 Seeds are often pre-treated before sowing in order to verify that they will sprout.
 Imbibition of water through the membrane of the seed shell is the first step in the germination process in most seeds.
 Seeds can be submerged with an infuser, including hot water scarification treatment for tolerant species.
 Seeds can be weighed with a milligram scale before and after they have been submerged to find out when they don't need to be exposed to more water imbibition.
 Floating seeds can be inspected when they have to sink inside mesh infusers submerged in transparent containers by shaking them.
 Seeds who don't absorb water will not germinate and must be modified with further scarification.

-Also, hot water treatment at 90 degrees C for 90 seconds followed by dip in cold water for 30 seconds can be an effective seed decontamination method against escherichia coli O157:H7 and salmonella.
+Also, hot water treatment at 90 °C for 90 seconds followed by dip in cold water for 30 seconds can be an effective seed decontamination method against escherichia coli O157:H7 and salmonella.